Red Devils Blog

 United’s next fixture was against bottom-of-the-league Wolves, who at this point had only scored two points, and whom United had comfortably beat 1-4 away just a few weeks earlier.
 If there was ever to be a routine win for United and an opportunity for momentum, this was it.
 However, United had reverted to a three-at-the-back formation, and their terrible performance in the 1-1 draw was reminiscent of the Europa League final, Grimsby, and Everton.

 Following the Wolves game, Wilcox, who in the summer had been promoted to Director of Football, approached Amorim about why he reverted to the three-at-the-back system, given the success United had shown in the previous few games with a four-at-the-back.
-Amorim did not take kindly to this meeting, which ultimately sealed that his time at United would come to an end.
+Wilcox was concerned that players weren’t comfortable playing in the three-at-the-back system, especially when training in a four-at-the-back system during the week.
+Amorim did not take kindly to this meeting, and this ultimately sealed that his time at United would come to an end.

 Shortly after the meeting, and perhaps knowing that it was going to come to an end, Amorim attended the pre-match press conference for the Leeds United game, and journalists could sense something wasn’t right.